supernova4869/s_mmpbsa/docs/_build/html/_sources/faq.rst.txt

 1. Check the quality of input files and ensure that trajectory files have been correctly processed with PBC
 2. Check the index file and ensure that the selection of receptor and ligand groups is correct
-3. Adjust MM/PB-SA parameters, such as cutoff distance, grid spacing, etc.
+3. Adjust MM-PBSA parameters, such as cutoff distance, grid spacing, etc.
 4. Consider using different solvation model parameters
 5. Increase the number of sampling points to improve statistical accuracy